marcelduin/Micrio.Blogpost.wasm-v3/README.md

 * It needs to be **a single download**: The downloaded JS file should be the *entire runtime*; there shouldn't be an extra HTTP request for the Wasm binary.
 This would be a lot more hassle for developers, as it immediately loses its stand-alone properties;

-* It needs to be **light weight**: Micrio is a JS library often included in external web projects, and should not affect any download times;
+* It needs to be **lightweight**: Micrio is a JS library often included in external web projects, and should not affect any download times;

 * It needs to **load and work on *all* browsers**: It cannot be the responsibility of the developer to do browser detection and Micrio version selection based on that.